Hana00661/Hospital_management_system/README.md

 This project serves as a foundation for building a comprehensive hospital management system.
 Potential enhancements include:

 - Integration with payment gateways for appointment booking fees.
-- Appointment cancellation and rescheduling functionalities.
 - Messaging system for communication between patients and doctors.
 - Integration with medical record systems for patient data management.
 - Multi-hospital support with location management.
 - Set the new user verification message.
 - Transferring the doctor to a separate page showing the number of patients he has, their medical data, and their health conditions.

 ## Deployment

 To deploy this project, you can use platforms like Heroku or AWS.
 Follow their documentation for deployment instructions.